 According to U.S. News and World Report, speech-language pathology and audiology are among the hottest careers in health care.
 Enroll in a pre-professional B.S. degree program to prepare for graduate study in either field.

 An aging population combined with an increasing birth rate means the demand for speech-language pathologists and audiologists should remain high for years to come.
 The department offers a pre-professional B.S. degree to prepare students for graduate study in either field.
 With a graduate degree, you can work in a wide variety of professional settings, including schools, hospitals, nursing homes, rehabilitation programs and private practice.

 Learn about prerequisites, how to apply to this major and the admissions process.
-Sign up for a pre-major meeting:
+Sign up for a pre-major meeting in Van Bokkelen 107:

 More than 80 percent of undergraduate classes are taught by full-time faculty, who also have years of experience in the field.
 Your professors will encourage you to participate in research and clinical opportunities and provide direct supervision and guidance.
 During the final year of study, many students participate in clinical practicum experiences with community members at Towson University’s Speech & Language Center or Hearing & Balance Center.

 Students move through the program in small cohort groups, which promote teamwork and cooperative learning.
 Small class sizes and classes with the same group of students ensure you get to know your peers, and you are guaranteed to get your classes in the major on a specific time schedule.
 You can view degree requirements in the Undergraduate Catalog.
 This is a screened major, admitting a maximum of 70 students each year, and interested students must apply for full admission.
 See the Degree Completion Plan to guide your progress through the major.